Paul O'Grady: Awards and nominations

-Honorary Doctorates
+Honorary fellowship and doctorate

-In 2005, Liverpool John Moores University awarded O'Grady an honorary fellowship for services to entertainment, and in 2010, he received an honorary Doctor of Arts from De Montfort University in Leicester in recognition of his outstanding contribution to television, radio and the stage.
+In 2005, Liverpool John Moores University awarded O'Grady an honorary fellowship for services to entertainment, and in 2010, he received an honorary Doctor of Arts degree from De Montfort University in Leicester in recognition of his outstanding contribution to television, radio and the stage.

 Other

 In September 2016, O'Grady was recognised for his work with animals when he won the award for Outstanding Contribution to Animal Welfare at the RSPCA's Animal Hero Awards.

 In October 2023, Battersea Dogs & Cats Home announced that they would be naming a new veterinary hospital after O'Grady, and a "tribute fund" set up in his honour would go towards "life-saving and transformative medical procedures" for dogs and cats which need specialist care and treatment.

+In March 2026, it was announced an exhibition featuring items from Paul's archive would be held in his hometown of Birkenhead at the Williamson Art Gallery from 4 December 2026 into 2027.